Accessibility Tools

 17/04/2025

-With the opening of the World Expo 2025 in Osaka we are launching the “Polish-Japanese Partnership for Security and Sustainable Development” project, implemented under the Polish National Agency for Academic Exchange (NAWA) Program: ‘Direct to EXPO 2025’.
+With the opening of the World EXPO 2025 in Osaka, we are launching the ‘Polish-Japanese Partnership for Security and Sustainable Development’ project, implemented under the Polish National Agency for Academic Exchange (NAWA) Program ‘Direct to EXPO 2025’.

-On April 22~23 the representation of the University of Warsaw including the Vice-Rector Prof. Zygmunt Lalak and the Vice-Rector Prof. Sambor Grucza, Prof. Agata Bareja-Starzyńska and Prof. Iwona Kordzińska from the Faculty of Oriental Studies will take part in the inauguration of the Days of Polish Science and Education at the Poland Pavilion in Osaka.
+On April 22nd, a delegation from the University of Warsaw, including the Vice-Rector for Research, Prof. Zygmunt Lalak, the Vice-Rector for Cooperation and Human Resources, Prof. Sambor Grucza, the Dean of the Faculty of Oriental Studies, Prof. Agata Bareja-Starzyńska, and the Head of the Chair of Japanese Studies, Prof. Iwona Kordzińska-Nawrocka, took part in the inauguration of the Days of Polish Science and Education at the Poland Pavilion in Osaka.

 Congratulations to Dr. Nagmeldin Karamalla-Gaiballa